Anne Urquhart

 Anne Elizabeth Urquhart (born 18 October 1957) is an Australian politician.
-She is a member of the Australian Labor Party (ALP) and served as a Senator for Tasmania from 2011 until 2025.
+She is a member of the Australian Labor Party (ALP) and has been a member of the House of Representatives since 2025, representing the seat of Braddon.
+She previously served as a Senator for Tasmania from 2011 to 2025.
 She was a senior official with the Australian Manufacturing Workers' Union (AMWU) prior to entering politics.
-She is the Labor MP for Braddon elected at the 2025 federal election.

 Early life

 Urquhart was born in Latrobe, Tasmania, the second of three children born to Tom and Betty Polden.
 After starting a family with her husband Graham, in July 1980 she began working as a process worker at the Edgell-Birds Eye factory in Ulverstone, which was later taken over by Simplot Australia.

 Urquhart joined the Food Preservers' Union of Australia, initially serving as a delegate and then from August 1990 as a full-time organiser.
 Her union was later merged into the Australian Manufacturing Workers' Union (AMWU), and she served as state president from 1998 to 2004 and state secretary from 2004 to 2010.